Feed my kids popsicles for breakfast? Why not?

 I promise.
 I'm not crazy.
 In fact, I can almost guarantee that YOU will feed YOUR kids popsicles for breakfast too after I'm done with you.
 These aren't your typical "is there even any actual fruit in there" popsicles.
 These are popsicles that you and/or your kids make from scratch.
 And it's EASY!

 The easiest way to make popsicles at home is to use pre-packaged fruit juice that you'd buy at the store.
-If you purchase a juice from the "Simply" juice line, the Lakewood "Just" juice line, or the Knudsen "Pure" juice line, then you'll be giving your kids pure fruit juice popsicles.
-(The Minute Maid "Simply" juices would be the cheapest of the above.
-They're also found at almost all grocery stores.
-The others are more costly and aren't carried in all regular grocery stores, but also come in organic varieties.)
+If you purchase a juice from the Lakewood "Just" juice line, or the Knudsen "Pure" juice line, then you'll be giving your kids pure fruit juice popsicles.
+(Thankfully, these are now carried in most grocery stores.
+As a bonus, they also come in organic varieties.)

 I like to go a step further here, though.
 I like to find creative ways to use the fresh fruit that I get...especially as it gets past its prime.
 (I know every one of us has that apple that gets lost in the back of the fruit drawer in the fridge.)
 Many people think these fruits are trash.
 The opposite is actually true.
 The riper the fruit gets, the sweeter it becomes.
 I wouldn't eat it plain, but I'll freeze this fruit straight to use in smoothies or...my kid's favorite...puree the fruit and make homemade popsicles.